isc-projects/kea/doc/sphinx/arm/security.rst

 .. note::

-   It is recommend to use privileged ports for HTTP/HTTPS against local attacks (users which are conencted to the box where Kea servers/agents run).
-This measure also prevents against impersonation with HTTP and DoS in general.
+   It is recommend to use privileged ports for HTTP/HTTPS against local attacks (by users which are connected to the box where Kea servers/agents run).
+This measure also prevents against impersonation with HTTP and Denial of Service in general.

 .. note::